vector-of-bool/bpt/docs/guide/build-deps.rst

   This section discusses how to import ``INDEX.lmi`` into CMake, but ``dds`` also has built-in support for generating a CMake targets file.
-See :doc:`cmake` and :ref:`cmake.pmm` for even simpler integration steps.
+See :doc:`/howto/cmake` and :doc:`cmake` for even simpler integration steps.

 Supposed that we've generated a libman index and set of packages, and we want to import them into CMake.
 CMake doesn't know how to do this natively, but there